flightphp/docs/content/en/learn/flight_vs_another_framework.md

-# Migrating From Another Framework
+# Comparing Flight to Another Framework

 If you are migrating from another framework such as Laravel, Slim, Fat-Free, or Symfony to Flight, this page will help you understand the differences between the two.